sccn/sccn.github.io/tutorials/ConceptsGuide/Data_Structures.md

 ```

 The fields in the trialinfo data structure mirror the field in the event
-structure of the datasets (the fields are the same as in EEG.event).
+structure of the datasets (the fields are the same as in *EEG.event*).
 The
-field "type" contains the type of stimulus.
-The fields "duration"
+field 'type' contains the type of stimulus.
+The fields 'duration'
 indicates the duration of presentation of the stimulus in samples.
 Other
-fields ("chan", "description", "points") contain information specific to
+fields ('chan', 'description', 'points') contain information specific to
 a given dataset.
 In general, a different dataset will contain different
 fields.